low-earth-orbit/url-shortener/db-design.md

 - Delete URLs belong to the account
 - Create a short URL associated with the account by providing the destination URL

+An anonymous user can

+- Create a shortcut by providing the destination URL

 A user of short link can

 - Use the short URL to visit the long URL